 ← Blog

-Here is a real, expressive line from Speechify’s flagship simba-3.2, voice harper_32 — “Oh my goodness, you remembered my birthday.
+A real, expressive line from Speechify’s simba-3.2, voice harper_32: “Oh my goodness, you remembered my birthday.
 I really wasn’t expecting this.
-Thank you so much!” — read plain:
+Thank you so much!”
+Read it plain first:

 Listen to the last three words.
-The break, the emphasis and the slow-down all keep harper’s voice intact — then the pitch lifts on “Thank you so much,” and the speaker changes mid-sentence.
-Same voice ID, same generation.
-It is not the same person by the end.
+The break, the emphasis, and the slow-down all keep harper’s voice.
+Then the pitch lifts on “Thank you so much,” and halfway through you’re hearing someone else.
+Same voice ID, same generation, different person by the end.

-To isolate what did it, we stripped the line down to the closing — “Thank you so much!” — and moved only the pitch.
+To isolate the cause, we cut the line to the closing — “Thank you so much!” — and moved only the pitch.
 Plain:

 <prosody pitch="+15%">: